GustavNP/OFIQ-Project-FGFP/README.md

 In "aligned_images", cropped and aligned images are saved after being computed in OFIQ.
 In "FGFP_images", Fine-Grained Face Parsing masks are saved.
 In "score_files" UQS and CQM values are saved in csv files.

 The project is installed in the same way as the original OFIQ project.
-See [BUILD.md](BUILD.md) for details, or look here below.
+See [BUILD.md](BUILD.md) for details and dependencies, otherwise look here below.

 Build commands (for Windows):
   -  (if not already installed) pip install conan==2.0.17